yiisoft/widget/docs/guide/en/widget-configuring.md

   - With themes;
 - With a theme specified at the `widget()` method call.

 More specific configuration has more priority.
-Configuration passed to the `widget()` method call has more priority than configuration through widget factory.
+For example, configuration passed to the `widget()` method call has more priority than configuration through widget factory.

 ## Configuration passed to the `widget()` method call